What happened when a group of Chicago entrepreneurs, startup co-founders, and forward-thinking attorneys went to a Cubs game?

-Catapult Chicago took up residence in 12,000 square feet of Foley’s downtown Chicago Class A office space.
-In addition to providing space and pro bono counsel to Catapult, Foley lawyers from a variety of practice areas hold regular office hours for Catapult residents, participate in various presentations and programming, and open up their professional network.
+Catapult Chicago took up residence in 12,000 square feet of Foley’s downtown Chicago, River North office space and became Catapult’s Founding Sponsor.
 Foley also helped Catapult secure similar support from other established Chicago businesses with expertise in accounting, human resources, marketing and real estate.
-Connecting Chicago’s know-how with the most promising leaders of the new market had begun.

 “The word Catapult captured the concept of what we’re trying to do here,” said Mason.
 “These companies have business traction already.
 Their idea is close to or ready to go, and they are spring-loaded for business execution.
 And if there’s anything Chicago knows well, it’s business execution.”